shuozhixu/Modelling_2024/README.md

 ##### Semi-grand canonical ensemble

 The first step is to determine the chemical potential difference between Mo and Nb, and that between Mo and Ta, respectively.
-To this end, run hybrid molecular dynamics (MD) and Monte Carlo (MC) simulations in semi-grand canonical (SGC) ensemble using `lmp_sgc.in` and `CrMoNbTaVW_Xu2022.eam.alloy`.
+To this end, run Monte Carlo (MC) simulations in semi-grand canonical (SGC) ensemble using `lmp_sgc.in` and `CrMoNbTaVW_Xu2022.eam.alloy`.

 Once the simulation is finished, you will find a file `statistics.dat`, which should contain one line: